Reyniergc/A-Book-Tracking-App/README.md

 - BooksApi.js

 This is one of the most important files of the aplication.
 The aplication uses this file to fetch the books that are displayed in the search page.
-In this case the APi to use is the **search function** that returns a list of books.
+In this case the APi to use is the **search APi** that returns a list of books.

-The **update function** is used to add a book and persist information.
+The **update APi** is used to add a book and persist information.
 So that the next time we run the aplication we can see again the books that was added to the list.

 The **getAll APi** is used by the main page to fetch all books availables on the sever and display it on the list.